Baby food basics

 Preparing fruit and vegetable purées is easy.

-- If necessary, steam the food item (in a vegetable steamer, for example) or cook in a microwave.
+• If necessary, cook the ingredients.
+It’s best to steam (in a vegetable steamer, for example) or cook them in the microwave.

-- Purée the food using a fork, blender or food processor.
-You can add liquid to obtain the desired texture, e.g., fresh water or cooking water (see Nitrates in vegetables).
+• Purée the food using a fork, blender or food processor.
+You can add liquid to obtain the desired texture, e.g., fresh water or cooking water.

 How to prepare meat, poultry, and fish purées